stealsocks/personal-site-things/content/lists.md

 Give away your ideas for free, like all the people on [this list](https://joodaloop.com/idea-lists).

 #### TIL
-You can call it a "Things I've Learnt" page if you don't want to be just about recent lessons.
+You can call it a "[Things I've Learnt](https://thingsivelearnt.netlify.app/)" page if you don't want to be just about recent lessons.

+#### People
+List of everyone you can vouch for/are important to you/are enemies with, from the internet as a whole or just a specific place like Twitter.

 #### Miscellaneous
-Things I Believe, Things I No Longer Believe, Green Flags, [Personal Syllabi](https://twitter.com/zhaovan8/status/1701737672740630704).
+[Things I Believe](https://gist.github.com/stettix/5bb2d99e50fdbbd15dd9622837d14e2b), Things I No Longer Believe, [Green Flags](https://ansonyu.me/flags), [Personal Syllabi](https://twitter.com/zhaovan8/status/1701737672740630704).

 ## Useful